Now Offering $3,000 Signing Bonus for Correctional Officer Series!

 - Possession of a valid Driver's License (not suspended, revoked or cancelled, or diqualified from driving).

 Selected incumbent's annual base starting salary is $44,000.
 Upon successful completion of the Basic Offiers Training Course (BOTC), and after being assigned to a District Office, the incumbent will be eligible for a 5% shift differential if he/she works four or more hours between the hours of 6:00 p.m. and 8:00 a.m.
-Probation Officer Pay Scales
+Probation and Parole Officer Pay Scales

 - July 10th